aplteam/Tatin/docs/PackageConfiguration.md

 It is injected into a package config file by the `]Tatin.DeprecatePackage` command.
 A 1 means that this package is deprecated.

 #### deprecate_comment

 An optional character vector.

 It is injected into a package config file by the `]Tatin.DeprecatePackage` command.

-Supposed to give a hint why a package is deprecated, for example "See package XYZ instead".
+Supposed to give a hint why a package is deprecated, for example, "See package XYZ instead".

 #### description

 A short description of what the package is supposed to do, or what kind of problems it solves.
-This is supposed to be readable by and meaningful to humans.
+This is supposed to be readable and meaningful to humans.

 This information is typically used when a human accesses a Tatin Server with a Browser.